Loom Network Reaches Market Capitalization of $277.31 Million (LOOM)

-Loom Network (CURRENCY:LOOM) traded 14.4% higher against the U.S. dollar during the one day period ending at 23:00 PM E.T. on April 3rd.
-Loom Network has a total market capitalization of $277.31 million and approximately $99.16 million worth of Loom Network was traded on exchanges in the last day.
-One Loom Network coin can currently be purchased for about $0.28 or 0.00000477 BTC on major cryptocurrency exchanges.
-In the last seven days, Loom Network has traded 59.4% higher against the U.S. dollar.
+Loom Network (CURRENCY:LOOM) traded 14.4% higher against the dollar during the 1 day period ending at 23:00 PM E.T. on April 3rd.
+One Loom Network coin can now be bought for approximately $0.28 or 0.00000477 BTC on major cryptocurrency exchanges.
+Loom Network has a total market capitalization of $277.31 million and $99.16 million worth of Loom Network was traded on exchanges in the last 24 hours.
+During the last seven days, Loom Network has traded 59.4% higher against the dollar.

 - Chainlink (LINK) traded down 7.1% against the dollar and now trades at $30.22 or 0.00052020 BTC.